Using your smartphone abroad

 And if your children have their own smartphone or 3G/4G tablet, explain about the risks of using it abroad or turn off data roaming on their device before you leave.

-If you are happy for your child to use data while abroad but wish to restrict their usage to within the €50 limit, you need to make sure they know to look out for the opt out message alert (which is sent to the device directly) and understand what it means.
-Otherwise if they choose to accept the opt-out option, this will enable them to continue to use data, possibly with no limit on the eventual bill.
+If you are happy for your child to use data while abroad but wish to restrict their usage to within the €50 limit, you need to make sure they know to look out for the 'you have reached your limit' alert (which is sent to the device directly) and understand what it means.
+Otherwise if they choose to agree to using more data, this will enable them to continue to use data, possibly with no limit on the eventual bill.

 Remember, if you allow your child to access the internet via a local Wi-Fi network, they will still be able to make ‘in-app’ purchases.
 You should set up a password on the device which must be keyed before it allows any user to make an in-app purchase.
 Always keep this password private.